Pathwise Test-Time Correction for Autoregressive Long Video Generation: Test-time Optimization for Distilled Models

 \subsection{Background: Few-step Distilled Sampling}

 In this section, we formulate autoregressive video generation as next-chunk prediction under a context-conditional generative model.
-Given a video sequence $\{x_1,\dots,x_N\}$, the joint distribution factorizes as where $S_t$ denotes the context at step $t$, consisting of all previously generated frames or chunks.
+Given a video sequence $\{x_1,\dots,x_N\}$, the joint distribution factorizes as

+where $S_t$ denotes the context at step $t$, consisting of all previously generated frames or chunks.
 As illustrated in Figure~\ref{fig:samples}, existing autoregressive video generation methods typically fall into three categories.
 Discrete autoregressive models generate each chunk through a single deterministic prediction conditioned on past outputs, while multi-step autoregressive diffusion models approximate the same conditional distribution via a deterministic ODE-based sampling trajectory.
 In contrast, few-step distilled diffusion models replace deterministic ODE solvers with a \emph{stochastic sampling process} that explicitly injects noise at intermediate steps.

-Under this formulation, each conditional distribution $p_\theta(x_t\mid S_t)$ is no longer realized as a single deterministic mapping, but through a \emph{stochastic diffusion sampling trajectory} defined over a sparse set of diffusion steps $\{T_0=0,T_1,\dots,T_K=T_{\max}\}$.
-Specially, distilled video generation begins from Gaussian noise $x_t^{T_{\max}}\sim\mathcal{N}(0,I)$ and evolves progressively along this trajectory via a sequence of denoise--renoise transitions.
+Under this formulation, conditional distribution $p_\theta(x_t\mid S_t)$ is no longer realized as a single deterministic mapping, but through a \emph{stochastic diffusion sampling trajectory} defined over a sparse set of diffusion steps $\{T_0=0,T_1,\dots,T_K=T_{\max}\}$.
+Specifically, distilled video generation begins from Gaussian noise $x_t^{T_{\max}}\sim\mathcal{N}(0,I)$ and evolves progressively along this trajectory via a sequence of denoise--renoise transitions.
 Specifically, at each denoising step $T_j$, the generation process starts from a noisy latent state and applies the denoising network to produce an estimate of the underlying clean latent representation,

 where $G_\theta(\cdot)$ denotes the parameterized denoising network, and $S_t$ represents the autoregressive context at step $t$.

 After each denoising step, distilled diffusion models proceed by re-injecting noise according to the predefined schedule, mapping the clean estimate back onto the diffusion trajectory.
 Concretely, the estimated clean latent is re-noised to obtain the latent state at the next diffusion step,